dustypigtv/DustyPig.TMDB/README.md

 Nuget: https://www.nuget.org/packages/DustyPig.TMDB

-TMDB REST api specifically for Dusty Pig.
-This is NOT a comprehensive TMDB api library.
+TMDB REST api library.
+Currently supports v3 as of 2024-02-16

+This is in BETA!